ttop32/wav2mp3/README.md

 # wav2mp3
 Convert wav to mp3
-it gets wav folder to generate mp3 and move wav to trash bin
+generate mp3 from input folder and move wav to trash bin

 # Result